-- designate a lead governor for equality issues (this is Mrs A Streather) - seek to ensure its composition reflects the community it serves - encourage parents and staff from all ethnic groups when recruiting to the governing board - apply the principles of best value without discrimination when purchasing goods and services - monitor and evaluate the implementation and impact of this policy using the outcomes to inform future plans - disseminate the outcomes of evaluation to the whole College community, together with a summary of the action to be taken.
+- designate a lead governor for equality issues (this is Mrs A Streather) - seek to ensure its composition reflects the community it serves - encourage parents and staff from all groups when recruiting to the governing board - apply the principles of best value without discrimination when purchasing goods and services - monitor and evaluate the implementation and impact of this policy using the outcomes to inform future plans

-The governing board expects all members of the College community to be committed to this policy, and that visitors will comply with it.
+The Governing Board expects all members of the College community to be committed to this policy, and that visitors will comply with it.
 It accepts responsibility for ensuring that this policy is implemented in every aspect of College life.
-If there is a breach of the policy, the school will take appropriate action.
+If there is a breach of the policy, the school will take appropriate action, following the College's behaviour policy for students or the disciplinary policy for staff.